 He’s also responsible for all the keys on a film set…again just kidding on that last one. = )

 Best Boy Grip

-A best boy is the first assistant to the grip crew or the lighting department and usually fills a number of roles on a television or film set.
-The best boys take care of everything in the grip department to ensure a seamless production and works directly with the gaffer and the director of photography.
+The best boy is the first assistant to the grip crew or the lighting department and usually fills a number of roles on a television or film set.
+The best boys take care of everything in the grip department to ensure a seamless production and work directly with the gaffer and the director of photography.